LindaAPersson/portfolio-1/README.md

 ![Screenshot from the Lighthouse report on desktop-size](assets/readme-img/Lighthuse-desktop.png)

 ### Deployment
-This page was deployed through GitHub Pages
+This page was deployed through GitHub Pages through this steps:

+1. Log into GitHub.
+2. Locate the right GitHub Repository.
+3. At the top of the repository, select Settings from the menu.
+4. Scroll down the Settings page to the "Pages" section.
+5. Under "Source" click the drop-down menu labelled "None" and select "Main".
+6. When selected, the page will automatically refresh and the website is deployed.
+7. Scroll back down to the "Pages" section to get the link to the webpage.

+Here´s the link to the deployed site [Visit Sweden](https://lindaapersson.github.io/portfolio-1/index.html)

 Unfixed bugs
-- There is no unfixed bugs.
+- There is no unfixed bugs at the deployed site.

-### Bugs
+### Bugs and debuging
-- When deploying the link in the logo didn’t work.
-Solution: Moved the link to the right place in the code.
+- The link in the logo didn’t work.
+Solution: Moved the link to the right place in the HTML-code.
+- The id=yellow was used on two different attributs.
+Solution: changed the ID to a class attribute.
+- W3C validator gave an error on the drop down menu in the form section, becasue it was missing a first choise when loading the page.
+Solution: Created another <option> with tha value of none.

 ## Further development
 If I had more time the next step for the page would be to make individual pages for all the cities.
 So when the user chose a city, the can click on it, get directed to a separate page, and get more information and pictures on the city.